aj-in/customer-analytics/README.md

 A SQL query `WHERE review LIKE '%loud%'` returns **0 matches** against my dataset.
 The AI returns **twelve** — because *"jackhammer"*, *"thin walls"*, and *"doors slamming"* all describe the same "loud rooms".

 **3. Surfaces what to act on.**
-Top 5 complaints by volume, slowest issues to resolve, CSAT trendline, and a live ops ticket queue with one-click resolve.
+Top 5 complaints by volume, slowest issues to resolve, CSAT (Customer Satisfaction) trendline, and a live operations ticket queue.

 <br>
 <br>